 2. Sometimes the person you like/love does not feel the same way about you, and your heart will be broken.

-3. Despite what we believe, life owes us nothing, we have to work for the things that we want, and even those are not guaranteed.
+We have to work for the things we want, even those are not guaranteed.

 4. No matter how much we love each other in the beginning, we do not always end up with happily ever after.